futurice/terraform-examples/aws_ec2_ebs_docker_host/README.md

 tmpfs            99M     0   99M   0% /run/user/1000
 ```

-You can see the 25 GB data volume mounted at `/data`.
+That is, you can see the 25 GB data volume mounted at `/data`.